KXVO: History

 KXVO signed on the air on June 10, 1995, as an affiliate of The WB, which debuted nationally almost five months earlier on January 11 of that year; the station was originally owned by Cocola Broadcasting, but was operated by Pappas Telecasting under a local marketing agreement.
 In the interim six months, Omaha did have access to The WB via cable and satellite providers through Chicago-based national superstation WGN.
 Cocola would later sell the station to Mitts Telecasting Company in 2000, which retained the LMA with Pappas.

 On January 24, 2006, CBS Corporation and Time Warner announced that The WB and UPN would cease broadcasting that September and merge their programming to form a new "fifth" network called The CW.
 The letters represent the first initials of its corporate parents, CBS (the parent company of UPN) and the Warner Bros.
 Entertainment unit of Time Warner.
 In April 2006, KXVO announced an affiliation agreement with The CW, which began airing on the station when the network launched on September 18 of that year.

 On January 16, 2009, it was announced that several Pappas stations, including sister station KPTM, would be sold to New World TV Group, after the sale received United States bankruptcy court approval.
 The LMA between KXVO and KPTM continued after the deal was finalized.

 Titan TV Broadcast Group announced the sale of most of its stations, including KPTM and the LMA with KXVO (which remained under Mitts Telecasting ownership after the sale), to the Sinclair Broadcast Group on June 3, 2013.
 Sinclair announced the closing of the sale on October 3.

 From 2009 until 2018, KXVO also served the state capital, Lincoln, located 52 mi from Omaha, with broadcast and cable coverage even though Lincoln is located in a different market.
 It had been carried on cable in the eastern portion of the Lincoln–Hastings–Kearney market since its inception, even after Lincoln received its own WB/CW affiliate, KCWL-TV (which carried the WB 100+ and CW Plus services), and remained on most Lincoln cable systems in lieu of the national CW Plus feed (which was carried in the western portion of the market) after KCWL became Fox affiliate KFXL-TV.
 In October 2018, after Gray Television-owned KCWH-LD in Lincoln (through The CW Plus) took over that market's CW affiliation, KXVO was dropped from Lincoln's Spectrum system, with KCWH replacing it on channel 15.

 On March 29, 2022, KXVO filed to begin broadcasting in ATSC 3.0.
 The existing subchannels are planned to be moved to KPTM, KMTV, and KETV to provide coverage for current ATSC 1.0 receivers pending agreements with Scripps and Hearst respectively for KMTV and KETV.

+On November 21, 2025, Sinclair announced that it would acquire KXVO outright, creating a legal duopoly with KPTM.
+The sale was completed on December 4.